College and university traditions go back a long way. Those traditions include quite a few strange words!

 Learn the lingo: full-time vs. part-time

 Douglas College considers domestic students registered for at least 12 credits to be "full-time" students.
-A student must be enrolled in at least nine credits to qualify for an education deduction certificate (T2202) for income tax purposes.
-For definitions for international students, visit the International students page.
+For definitions for international students, visit the International Students page.
+Note: for T2202 tax purposes the CRA considers 9 credits to be full-time.

 Domestic students who register for fewer than 12 credits per semester are considered "part-time" students, except for international students, where 9 credits are considered full-time studies.

 Part-time study allows students to reach their educational goals, even if they are busy with work, family or other responsibilities.
 Part-time students take 1-3 courses per semester (full-time students take 4-5 courses be semester), and can choose afternoon or evening classes to fit their schedules.
-For more information visit the Part-time study page.
+For more information visit the Part-Time Studies page.